Thursday, September 27, 2012

 For Kapha: add cardamom

-Soak the mushrooms in the water for 10 minutes until hydrated.
+Soak the mushrooms in water for 10 minutes until hydrated.
 Use the same water to cook the rice.
 Cook the rice until tender (approximately 30 minutes.)
-Add the mushrooms and cook a bit longer, until tender.
+Add the mushrooms and cook a bit longer, until tender (about 15 minutes).
 Add more water if necessary.

 Meanwhile, make the sauce.
-Heat the olive oil in a pan and add the scallions and figs. Cook them for 3 to 4 minutes.
-Place them in a bowl and add the chiplote, mezquite, maple syrup, salt and Satya Spices for your dosha.
-Mix all of the ingredients together and add to the rice.
+Heat the olive oil in a pan and add the scallions and figs. Cook for 3 to 4 minutes.
+Place in a bowl and add the chiplote, mesquite, maple syrup, salt and Viveda Spices for your dosha.
+Mix all the ingredients together and add to the rice.
 Add fresh arugula leaves and mix well.

 No comments: